-Oral rehydration salts or ORS is a WHO-recommended oral rehydration formula made of dry salts.
-You can purchase ORS as a powder or as a pre-mixed liquid oral rehydration solution, also called ORS, from a drugstore or pharmacy.
-You may also prepare an ORS mix at home by mixing salt and sugar in a predetermined quantity of clean drinking water.
+Oral rehydration salts (ORS) is an oral rehydration formula made of dry salts and is recommended by the World Health Organization (WHO).
+You may prepare a solution of ORS for babies at home by mixing salt and sugar in the prescribed quantity of clean drinking water.
+You can also purchase ORS as a powder or as a pre-mixed liquid oral rehydration solution, also called ORS, from a drugstore or pharmacy.

-The oral administration of ORS replenishes the lost water and electrolyte in the body.
-ORS is commonly used in oral rehydration therapy (ORT).
-This post will share when babies need ORS, its benefits, the right quantities to administer, and tips to make ORS at home.
+Keep reading this post to learn more about when babies need ORS, its benefits, the right quantities to administer it, and tips to make ORS at home.

 When Do Babies Need Oral Rehydration Therapy (ORT)?